How to Clean Mold From Wood? 4 Effective Methods

 After that, you must remove any furniture from the room.
 This exposes the whole area affected by the mold.

 When the mold is gone, use a clean, wet cloth to wipe away any solution.
-When the floor has fully dried, you may return the furniture to its normal position.
+Once the floor has fully dried, you may return the furniture to its normal position.
 However, we recommend checking the area every few weeks to make sure the mold hasn’t returned.

 If the mold has spread through the wood floor or ceiling, you can use hydrogen peroxide or a professional chemical solution.
 After saturating the affected wood with a solution for a few minutes, use a stiff bristle brush to scrub away the mold.